jamesyonan/jacs/README.md

    with the PBKDF2-SHA1 algorithm to transform the passphrase into the cipher key and HMAC key.
 The iteration count is taken as 2^_S_ where _S_ is the "strength" parameter provided by the user.
+   Alternatively, if strength >= 64, it will be treated as an iteration count.

 2. __PBKDF2-SHA512__: a single 32 byte constant salt and passphrase are used as input to the PBKDF2-SHA512 algorithm to derive a 512 bit